vmstan/gravity-sync/newdocs/ReferenceArchitectures.md

 2. The VIP managed by the keepalived service will determine which Pi-hole responds.
 You make your configuration changes to the active VIP address.
 3. Client queries the single DNS servers, and Pi-hole does it's thing.

-You make your configuration changes to the active VIP address and they will be sync'd to the other within the timeframe you establish (here, 15 minutes.)
+You make your configuration changes to the active VIP address and they will be sync'd to the other within roughly five minutes.